rpng/bib-publication-list/README.md

 <table>
 <tbody>
 <tr><td>visualization</td><td>A boolean to control addition of the visualization.
 Defaults to true.</td></tr>
+<tr><td>future</td><td>If set to true it will read the `read_date` from the bibtex entry.
+This will be entered in the first column and is great for reading group due dates etc. It is recommended that the visualization is turned off.
+Defaults to false.</td></tr>
 <tr><td>tweet</td><td>Twitter username to add Tweet links to bib items with a url field.</td></tr>
 <tr><td>sorting</td><td>Control the default sorting of the list.
 Defaults to `[[0, "desc"], [1, "desc"]]`.
 See (http://datatables.net/api#fnSort) for details on formatting.</td></tr>
 <tr><td>searching</td><td>If true this will display a search bar for users to search for publications.
 By default this is disabled</td></tr>